web-extend/web-extend/docs/guide/browser.md

 WebExtend uses the file system to parse entry files and reflect them to items in `manifest.json` automatically, so you don't need to care about the campatibility of `manifest.json` between differnent browsers.

-Manifest Documents:
+Manifest documents are as follows.

 - [Chrome Docs](https://developer.chrome.com/docs/extensions/reference/manifest)
 - [Firefox Docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json)

 ## Extension API Compatibility

-One thing that's important to note is that WebExtend won't deal with the compatibility of Extension API, so you should do it yourself if necessary.
+One thing that's important to note is that WebExtend won't deal with the compatibility of Extension API for now, so you need to do it yourself.

-Extension API Documents：
+Extension API documents are as follows.

 - [Chrome Docs](https://developer.chrome.com/docs/extensions/reference/api)
 - [Firefox Docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API)

-**When the target is Chrome**
+### For Chrome Series

 You can use `chrome` API directly.
 If you use TypeScript, [`@types/chrome`](https://www.npmjs.com/package/@types/chrome) is recommended to be installed.

-**When the target is Firefox**
+### For Firefox

 It is recommended to install [webextension-polyfill](https://www.npmjs.com/package/webextension-polyfill).
 If you use TypeScript, [@types/webextension-polyfill](https://www.npmjs.com/package/@types/webextension-polyfill) is also recommended to be installed.
 An example is as follows.